 If you haven't set your foot in Eastern Europe yet, you're in for a world of surprises.
 There's Prague and its many spires; St. Petersburg and the magical white nights; and Dubrovnik, with its stunning open views over the Adriatic Sea.

 Castles, cobblestone streets, and centuries-old attractions mix with cozy cafés and modern amenities everywhere.

 Plan your travels with our list of the best Eastern European cities.

 Dating back to AD 870, Prague is not only one of the most visited cities in Eastern Europe, but also one of the oldest.

 Prague is the ideal destination for bargain hunters, with regular flight and train connections from most major cities in Europe, and affordable accommodations.
 Many of the city's major attractions are also free - you can stroll across Charles Bridge, walk the grounds of the Prague Castle, or see the amazing views over Prague from Petrin Hill without spending a penny.

 The city can get very crowded in summer, but this is also a great time to enjoy the outdoor cafés, have a picnic with a view on Kampa Park (home to some very famous and quirky art installations), or catch live music and events on the Naplavka riverbank.

-On rainy days, the city's many museums and galleries are a must-see, and there are also Cold War bunkers, plenty of theaters and concert halls, and the stunning Strahov Library (considered one of the most beautiful in the world) to explore.
+On rainy days, the city's many museums and galleries are a must-see (don't miss the museum dedicated to Prague-native Franz Kafka), and there are also Cold War bunkers, plenty of theaters and concert halls, and the stunning Strahov Library (considered one of the most beautiful in the world) to explore.

 2. Tallin, Estonia